hypertensiune/Mousedroid/server/README.md

 - Build the `CMakeLists.txt`
 ```
-  cmake -B./cmake
+  cmake -B./cmake .
 ```
 - Run `make` in the `cmake` directory
 - Run the `install.sh` script
-- The binary executable is located in `cmake/bin` and it's also installed in the system
+- The binary executable is located in `cmake/bin` and it's also installed in the system.